-Introduction of slacker regulations will only foster growth of addiction and substance misuse within Britain’s prisons.
-This will ultimately have a knock on effect on the wider community and put added pressure on the already buckling community drug and alcohol teams.
+So introduction of slacker regulations will only foster growth of addiction and substance misuse within Britain’s prisons.
+This will ultimately have a knock on effect on the wider community.
+It will put added pressure on the already buckling community drug and alcohol teams.

 Resources and sources